johnbeve/PHI-696/Project-1/Peihong_Xie_Project_1_50375781.md

 (e) $T ≡ (M\sqcap ∃parentOf^-.(\le3∃parentOf.M \sqcap \ge3∃parentOf.M))\sqcup(¬M\sqcap∃parentOf^-.(\le2∃parentOf.M \sqcap \ge2∃parentOf.M))$

+Hi, I was working on this part with Ali today and we may have a problem with using the inverse of parentof_ since parentof_ is a primitive and is not defined as anything, so its reverse could technically take any value.
+Keeping this in mind and using Karl's idea of reverse concepts, we built some intermediate concepts and came up with this (perhaps we can discuss it at tomorrow's meeting):

+  (a)  B that says that x is a brother of y

+  Per (Person) ≡ M ⊔ ¬M
+  p2 (Parent of 2) ≡ ∃parentof. ≥ 2 ⊓ ¬(∃parentof. = 1) (this condition is meant to avoid that the two persons are the same, but I am not entirely sure it works or whether there are better ways to do so)

+  B ≡ M ⊓ ∃p2¯.Per

+  (b)  A that says that x is an aunt of y

+  ∃p2¯.parentof.parentof.Per

+  A ≡ ¬M ⊓ (∃p2¯. (parentof. ≥ 2).(parentof.Per)) ⊔ (¬parentof.
+Per ⊓ ∃p2¯.parentof.parentof.Per)

+  U(uncle) ≡ M ⊓ (∃p2¯. (parentof. ≥ 2).(parentof.Per)) ⊔ ¬parentof.Per

+  (c)  C that says that x and y are cousins

+  gp2(Grandparent with at least two children which each have children) ≡ ∃parentof ≥ 2.parentof.Per

+  C ≡ gp2¯.per

+  But this would only describe one of the two cousins, i.e. "being a cousin of someone" or "having a cousin".
+  We cannot define "being cousins" in description logic.

+  (d)  O that says that x is an only child

+  O ≡ ¬ ∃p2¯.Per

+  (e)  T that says that x has exactly two brothers

+  This cannot be done without a role name for brother, we only have a concept name for it.

+I see that you have the answers for these on 5, but after talking with John, he told @giacomodecolle and I that using the inverse of parent_of is not possible to define since you need a direct definition of parent_of. @peihongx this is for you as well.
+But if you assume parent_of, you can define inverse terms that use parent_of indirectly. for example, Giacomo and I defined P2 (parent of 2) := (∃parent_of. ≥ 2) ⊓ ¬(∃parent_of. = 1) and then defined it's inverse.
+This is fine since we are not using the definition of parent_of directly for the inverse.
+So, this is what we got for part a:
+(a) B that says that x is a brother of y

+person := M ⊔ ¬M

+P2 (parent of 2) := (∃parent_of. ≥ 2) ⊓ ¬(∃parent_of. = 1)

+B (brother) := M ⊓ ∃P2¯.person
+Also, you need to remember the difference between RoleNames and ConceptNames.

 [5] Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

 Answer: